katzer/cordova-plugin-email-composer/README.md

     to:          Array, // contains all the email addresses for TO field
     cc:          Array, // contains all the email addresses for CC field
     bcc:         Array, // contains all the email addresses for BCC field
-    attachments: Array, // contains all full paths to the files you want to attach
+    attachments: Array, // contains all paths to the files you want to attach
     subject:    String, // represents the subject of the email
     body:       String, // represents the email body (could be HTML code, in this case set isHtml to true)
     isHtml:    Boolean, // indicats if the body is HTML or plain text